Economic Club of New York: Presidents

 Barbara Van Allen is the current President and CEO of the Economic Club of New York.
 Immediately prior to becoming President, she ran her own boutique consulting firm specializing in strategic communications, stakeholder outreach and government affairs.
-Over the course of her career, she served in senior leadership roles with award-winning results in the non-profit, trade association, corporate and government sectors based in New York, NY, Washington, DC and San Francisco, CA.
+Over the course of her career, she served in senior leadership roles in the non-profit, trade association, corporate and government sectors based in New York, NY, Washington, DC and San Francisco, CA.

 While working in Washington, DC she served as senior director of communications and stakeholder relations for an association representing the audit profession (CAQ); as senior vice president of marketing and communications for the Mortgage Bankers Association, and as chief marketing officer for SourceAmerica.

 Earlier in her career she served in senior management positions in New York with ITT Corporation and Cushman & Wakefield.
 She began her career on Capitol Hill where she rose to become senior legislative adviser to former Rep. Beverly B. Byron of Maryland while attending graduate school at night.

-Ms. Van Allen graduated with honors from the University of North Carolina-Chapel Hill.
+Van Allen graduated with honors from the University of North Carolina-Chapel Hill.
 She holds an MBA in marketing from New York University and a master's degree in legislative affairs from George Washington University.
 Ms. Van Allen has served on various nonprofit boards and committees in New York City and Washington, DC and currently serves on the Governing Board of the Bishop John T. Walker School for Boys in Anacostia, Washington, DC.
 She is a member of the YWCA Academy of Women Achievers and is listed in Who's Who in America and Who's Who of American Women.
 She and her husband Peter C. Van Allen have two children, Caroline K. Van Allen and Peter C. Van Allen Jr.